rohit-ch/learning-c/ch01/notes.md

 EOF is an integer defined in stdio.h

+#### Functions
+Encapsulation mechanism for computation logic, which can be used without worrying about the implementation.
+Focus is more on what rather than how.
+Although functions enable reuse of some code, often some code is still put inside a function to clarify the logic even if it might not be used more than once.

+Important to note is that once a function have been declared it's definition can appear anywhere, in one file or multiple files in any order.
+But a definition can't be split across two different files.

+Another distinction that is usually made is between arguments and parameters. parameters are the formal arguments used during the function definition/declaration.
+Actual arguments or arguments are the values passed to function while actually calling it in program.

+    * return-type function-name(parameter declaration, if any)
+    * {
+    *       declarations
+    *       statements
+    * }

+The function declarations are also called prototype.
+A definition and prototype should match correctly in their signature.

+#### Arguments - Call By Value
+Anything done to the actual arguments done inside the function doesn't affect the value outside.
+Since copy of the value is passed.
+If the need arises where you need to modify actual value then while passing the value the address of the value must be passed( pass by pointer).
+This requires changes in the function prototype which should declare explicitly that the parameter is of pointer type.

+#### Character Arrays

 ### To Remember
 1. Integer division truncates; any fractional part is discarded.
 2. During string interpolation using printf all % should macth properly to their correct values. printf is not part of the C language; but instead, it's defined by ANSI standard therefore, its behaviour should be consistent across different compilers which adhere to ANSI standard.
 3. I/O library isn't part of the C language, that's why it needs to be included in the program header to use its functionalities.
+4. AND (&&) and OR (||) operators are evaluated from left to right and it is guaranteed that evaluation will stop as soon as the the truth or falsehood is known.
+5. There is no exponentiation operator ** instead pow(x, y) is provided by standard library.
 ---
 >Terminilogies:
 > * Function